6 Simple Ways to Increase Your Net Worth

 You may not know exactly how much all your assets are worth, or how that value is going to change, but you can get an estimated figure.
 Try not to leave any assets out.
 Remember, here are your main asset classes:

 - Vacation home and rental property: Usually paid for with cash, so this is definitely an asset you’ll want to count!
+And the same rule for equity applies to investment properties.

 - Investments: Stocks, bonds, mutual funds and tax-deferred retirement plans.
 Just remember to add the taxes on these assets to your liabilities.